ARMmbed/mbed-os-5-docs/docs/tutorials/debug/debug_with_printf.md

 Install the serial port driver for your development board:

 * For ST boards: [ST Link Driver](https://developer.mbed.org/teams/ST/wiki/ST-Link-Driver).
-* For all other boards: [mbed Windows serial port driver](https://developer.mbed.org/handbook/Windows-serial-configuration) - not required for Windows 10.
+* For all other boards: [Arm Mbed Windows serial port driver](https://developer.mbed.org/handbook/Windows-serial-configuration) - not required for Windows 10.

 You also need a serial monitor: